-This can lead to problems, such as abnormal bites (malocclusions,)and therefore, retained baby teeth sometimes need to be pulled out.
+Retained baby teeth isn't only a cosmetic issue.
+Retained baby teeth, indeed can lead to problems, such as abnormal bites (malocclusions,), which is why retained baby teeth sometimes need to be pulled out.

 Did you know?
 Dogs are considered diphyodont, which means that they get two successive sets of teeth, the "deciduous" set, and afterward, the "permanent" set.